Duo accused of duping Secret Service: What were they after? - NewsBreak

 “There are some things that have come to light that troubled me a great deal,” Emmett said.
 “The CIA side of me says that this is an ongoing intelligence operation, one that is not just beginning, but one that has been in progress for quite some time.
 The other part that really bothers me is that the Secret Service is involved in this.”

-As a former agent, Emmett says he hopes the four Secret Service members in question have not done anything in return for Taherzadeh and Ali’s luxurious gifts.Appeals court OKs Biden federal employee vaccine mandate
+As a former agent, Emmett says he hopes the four Secret Service members in question have not done anything in return for Taherzadeh and Ali’s luxurious gifts.ISP, FBI name so-called ‘I-65 killer’ through investigative genealogy

 “It looks to me as a former agency, counter intel type, what you have is a couple of people who are masquerading as federal agents who have befriended four people at the Secret Service who have access to the White House and protect (leaders including) Joe Biden and the entire (Biden) family probably, and that they are giving them gifts, they are being friends with them and in return for what?
 And so my big question is, what has the Secret Service done in return for these gifts, if anything?
 Nothing at this point, I hope, but that would have been coming down the road at some point.
 You don’t get something for nothing,” Emmett said.